Camp FAQs

 Applying for camp

-You can apply for a family camp and one of the week-long camps.
+You can apply for a Family Camp and one of our week-long camps.
 However, we prioritise those who have not been to camp before.
-You can apply for our virtual Camp in the Cloud as well.

 Yes, but you will be responsible for getting your child or family to and from camp.
 If your child becomes unwell at camp you must be able to travel to collect them from camp.

 We assess every application on an individual basis, both for the child’s safety and to ensure we can meet their individual needs.
-All applications are assessed by our Nursing and Wellbeing team to make sure they meet our criteria to ensure camper safety and ensure the medical team can work to the best of their ability.
+Our Clinical Team assesses all applications to ensure they meet our criteria for camper safety and that the Team can work to the best of their ability.
 We prioritise children and families who have not been to one of our camps before.

 If this does not work for you, please contact out office on 02392 477110 or email campers@otw.org.uk